apache/cassandra/doc/source/new/fqllogging.rst

 - Can configure the settings in either the `cassandra.yaml` file or by using ``nodetool``.
 - Introduces new ``fqltool`` that currently can ``Dump`` the binary logs to a readable format.
 Other options are ``Replay`` and ``Compare``.

-FQL logs all Cassandra Query Language (CQL) requests, both events that modify the data and those that query.
+FQL logs all successful Cassandra Query Language (CQL) requests, both events that modify the data and those that query.
 While audit logs also include CQL requests, FQL logs only the CQL request.
 This difference means that FQL can be used to replay or compare logs, which audit logging cannot.
 FQL is useful for debugging, performance benchmarking, testing and auditing CQL queries, while audit logs are useful for compliance.

 In performance testing, FQL appears to have little or no overhead in ``WRITE`` only workloads, and a minor overhead in ``MIXED`` workload.